Tuition & Financial Aid

 27 Memorial Drive

 How Much Will Lehigh Cost?

 We realize this is the big question.
 Our cost of attendance is listed below, but you won’t know for sure how much Lehigh will cost you until you apply for financial aid and receive your financial aid notification.
-Students can estimate their need using the Net Price Calculator.
+US citizens and permanent residents can estimate their need using the Net Price Calculator.
 We encourage families to contact our office if utilizing this tool to determine accuracy and to discuss the results in greater detail.
 We are committed to meeting 100% of demonstrated need for all admitted students who submit a complete aid application by the deadline and use a combination of grants, scholarships, work study and loans to meet the gap between the cost of attendance and the calculated Expected Family Contribution (EFC).
-As part of this commitment, we have Loan Reduction and Loan Elimination initiatives in place to ensure students graduate with low debt.
+As part of this commitment, we have Loan Reduction and Loan Elimination initiatives in place for US citizens and PR to ensure students graduate with low debt.
 Our affordability combined with the high starting- and mid-career salaries of Lehigh graduates has placed Lehigh on a number of national lists for value and return on investment.

 Tuition and Cost Information

 The typical costs of attendance for the '18-'19 academic year include the following: